Dublin Street closing at rail crossing

 Public transit - GO Train use has had a 90% reduction in ridership .
 Commuters are working from home .
 Pre COvid Horizons dramatically differ from Post COVid realities.
 Time to adjust to the present Horizon.
 The demand for trains is not there .People do not want to return to public transit. (fewer commuters.and 20 % unemployed) Different from metrolinx executive full business case of November 2018*

-Diane asked almost 4 years ago
+Diane asked over 4 years ago

 The closure of Dublin Street at the railway is a Railway Safety Act requirement and is not related to the frequency of trains along the corridor.